Learn about fat necrosis – a benign (not cancer) breast condition – including what it is, what causes it and how it’s diagnosed.

 If you need surgery, you’ll usually have an excision biopsy.

-The operation will leave a small scar but this usually fades over time.
+The operation will leave a scar.

 Vacuum assisted excision biopsy